dusty-learning/es6/classes/README.md

 So with the introduction of ES6 there was also added support for "classes"

-As a functional developer I will tell you to avoid these as they only need to headache and bad practice.
-However as a provider of education I will try to help you understand them.
+As a functional developer I will tell you to avoid these and try not to use them.
+However as an education provider I will do my best to help you understand what they are and how they do to the best of my ability.

 MDN link: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/class

 ## What are Classes?

 The best comparison within JavaScript to a class is probably `constructors` and `prototypes` the `class` addition tries to somewhat give this wildwest style of development in JavaScript a structure to follow.
 Did it succeed in it's mission?
-Sort of.
+For the most part

+Classes add a much easier way to do all of these things, though I don't use any of these things I can safely say they have made it better.

 ## Usage